Bystanders at Work®:

 Soteria Solutions offers two options for the Train-the-Trainer workshops that will prepare your team to facilitate this program on your campus.
 Participants will learn the curriculum in depth and be empowered to train other future facilitators within your campus community.

-Attendees typically include staff and community partners who are responsible for coordinating and/or facilitating sexual assault prevention and similar programs on your campus and in the community.
+Attendees typically include staff and community partners who are responsible for coordinating and/or facilitating workplace sexual assault and harassment prevention and similar programs on your campus and in the community.

 Whether you choose an in-person or virtual format, both workshops will equip your trainers with research-based strategies, practical tools, and certification upon completion, empowering them to lead an effective bystander intervention program within your organization.